 Yes, you can cancel your life insurance policy at any time by contacting your insurer or agent.
 Term life policies have no cash value, so you won't receive money back for cancellation.
 Permanent policies may have surrender charges and tax implications when you cancel and withdraw cash value.

-Life insurance shopping feels overwhelming because companies market similar products with confusing terminology and wildly different prices.
+Shopping for life insurance can feel overwhelming, because companies market similar products with confusing terminology and wildly different prices.
 You need clarity on which insurers deliver value, not just flashy marketing promises.
 That's why we built a scoring system that cuts through the noise to identify companies that balance affordability with reliability.

 Why Trust MoneyGeek?